uwdb/DeepEverest/README.md

 lib_file = <the path of the .so file that you just built>
 index_lib = ctypes.CDLL(lib_file)

-# Load the model and dataset that you want to interpret
+# Load the model and dataset that you want to interpret.
+Note that you can load your own model and dataset.
 from utils import load_mnist_vgg_dataset_model x_train, y_train, x_test, y_test, model = load_mnist_vgg_dataset_model()
 all_layer_names = [layer.name for layer in model.model.layers]